erickrr-bd/libPyTelegram/README.md

 - CentOS 8, Red Hat 8 or Rocky Linux 8
 - Python 3.9
 - Python Libraries
-  - pycurl <= 7.45.2 (It's recommended to use the latest version specified)
+  - pycurl == 7.45.2

+**NOTE:** The versions shown are the versions with which it was tested.
+This doesn't mean that versions older than these don't work.

 # Installation

 Copy the "libPyTelegram" folder to the following path: